List of accolades received by Zootopia

-Zootopia garnered a variety of awards and nominations, many of them in the Best Animated Feature category.
+Zootopia has received various awards and nominations.
 At the 89th Academy Awards, the film won Best Animated Feature.
 It also won the Golden Globe Award for Best Animated Feature Film and was nominated for the BAFTA Award for Best Animated Film, losing to Kubo and the Two Strings.
 At the 44th Annie Awards, Zootopia received eleven nominations and won six including Best Animated Feature and Outstanding Achievement, Voice Acting in an Animated Feature Production for Bateman.
 The film won Best Animated Motion Picture at the 28th Producers Guild of America Awards.
 Goodwin received the Best Animated Female award from the Alliance of Women Film Journalists and received nominations from the People's Choice Awards, and the Washington D.C.
 Area Film Critics Association.
 Musician Sia and music producers Stargate garnered a nomination for the Grammy Award for Best Song Written for Visual Media for "Try Everything", performed by Shakira.
 The American Film Institute included Zootopia in their list of the top ten of 2016.